sunfishcode/basic-text/docs/BasicText.md

    `Grapheme_Cluster_Break` of `ZWJ`, `SpacingMark` or `Extend`, and
  - it doesn't end with a scalar value with a `Grapheme_Cluster_Break` of `ZWJ` or `Prepend`, and
+ - it doesn't attempt [Bidirectional formatting character] nesting less than 0 or greater than the [Unicode Bidirectional Algorithm `max_depth`], and
- - it does not contain any of the sequences listed in the [Tables].
+ - it doesn't contain any of the sequences listed in the [Tables].

 A stream is in Basic Text form iff:
  - it consists entirely of a string in Basic Text form, and